nishanthinide/Game-On-SDK/README.md

   + Select the newly added InGameAdObject in the Hierarchy window and in the Inspector window, paste the "Placement Id" into the "Placement Id" scripting variable avaliable on the InGameAdObject Script component.

-__5. SDK FUNCTIONS__
+__5. ENDING THE GAMEPLAY SESSION__
 + Ending the Session

-  Reference the InGameAdsManager in your Game Code:
+  + Reference the InGameAdsManager in your Game Code:
   ~~~~
     private InGameAdsManager inGameAdsManager;
   ~~~~
-  Getting the Instance of the InGameAdsManager Object which you've added to the scene in step 4.
+  + Getting the Instance of the InGameAdsManager Object which you've added to the game in step 2.
   ~~~~
     void Awake()
     {